JAFisher/Ti.Adjust/README.md

     :maxHeight
     :minHeight

-Simply include the lib file adjust into your lib folder and specify your alloy templates to be use adjust
+Simply include the lib file adjust and specify your alloy templates to be use module="adjust"

 ````
 <Label module="adjust" id="title" maxHeight="40" />